Citizens Broadband Radio Service (CBRS)

-Nokia offers a comprehensive LTE-based CBRS solution based on its award-winning Flexi Zone Small Cells, IP Backhaul range and evolved packet core (EPC), supported by global services expertise.
+Nokia offers a comprehensive LTE-based CBRS solution to Utilities companies based on its award-winning Flexi Zone Small Cells, IP Backhaul range and evolved packet core (EPC), supported by global services expertise.

-CBRS delivers immersive virtual reality racing car experience
+CBRS delivery speed highlighted in virtual reality racing car experience

 - Significantly low total cost of ownership (TCO) with enhanced coverage and capacity